What if Your Team Were All Digital Nomads?

 These outdated mindsets have not only held a marginal amount of people back from working more productively and being healthier.
 For example, women are more likely to be impacted by flexibility stigma.
 These baseless beliefs have held back the entire workforce— including people with disabilities and everyone who is a parent.

 If there’s one silver lining that can be taken from the storm of COVID-19, it’s that working from home does work and that now, businesses have zero excuses not to think differently about their working hours or where people work.

-So in the hope of building a new workplace utopia, we beg to question, what if we put COVID-19 aside for a moment, and take working from home a step further – what if your team were all digital nomads?
+So in the hope of building a new workplace utopia, I beg to question, what if we put COVID-19 aside for a moment, and take working from home a step further – what if your team were all digital nomads?